Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 19.57.31 UTC
+- WIB: Sabtu, 10 Januari 2026 20.36.16 UTC
-- WITA: Sabtu, 10 Januari 2026 20.57.31 UTC
+- WITA: Sabtu, 10 Januari 2026 21.36.16 UTC
-- WIT: Sabtu, 10 Januari 2026 21.57.31 UTC
+- WIT: Sabtu, 10 Januari 2026 22.36.16 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: funny
+Kategori: success